marcduiker/dapr-docs/daprdocs/content/en/reference/components-reference/supported-bindings/sftp.md

 ## Component format

-To set up the SMTP binding, create a component of type `bindings.sftp`.
-See this guide on how to create and apply a binding configuration.
+To set up the SFTP binding, create a component of type `bindings.sftp`.
+See [this guide]({{ ref bindings-overview.md }}) on how to create and apply a binding configuration.

 ```yaml
 apiVersion: dapr.io/v1alpha1